While many college roommates end up becoming lifelong friends, some of us are not quite as lucky.

 4. Treat your roommate the way that you would want to be treated.

 The golden rule.
-Seems cliché, but it’s true.
+It seems cliché, but it’s true.
 While revenge may seem like the easiest option, it has the potential to set into motion a vicious cycle of the two of you constantly trying to one-up each other, all the while making both of your lives a living hell.

 5. Find good friends.